dzhuang/latex2image/README.md

     # Do your development...

     # Install test dependancies
-    pip install factory_boy
-    pip install coverage
+    pip install -r tests/requirements_test.txt
-    coverage run manage.py test tests && coverage html
+    coverage run -m pytest . && coverage html

 ## Customized build
-If you want to add other fonts to the image, you need to provide a downloadable url of a `tar.gz` file, and set it in Travis-CI options with name `MY_EXTRA_FONTS_GZ`.
+If you want to add other fonts to the image, you need to provide a downloadable url of a `tar.gz` file, and set it in your action secret with name `EXTRA_FONTS`.

 ### ALERT
 To include fonts in your own builds, You must respect the intellectual property rights (LICENSE) of those fonts, and take the correspond legal responsibility.